ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

     Unicode tables can simply be ruled out.
 (Note that RFC 6643 contains a lone instance of `\p{IsBasicLatin}{0,255}`, which is needed to describe a transition from a legacy character set to Unicode.
-The author believes that this would be a rare application and can be left out.
+The authors believe that this would be a rare application and can be left out.
 RFC2622 contains `[[:digit:]]`, `[[:alpha:]]`, `[[:alnum:]]`, albeit in a  specification for the `flex` tool; this is intended to be close to `\d`, `\p{L}`, `\w`